andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 A direction under this subpart may be given verbally or in writing.
 Offences
-26 Offences relating to compliance with orders
+26 Offences and infringement offences

 (1)